josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/👾_the_machine_is_moralising_again.md

 I come in too many flavors for one fucking spoon.
 I am never one thing or the other.
 At night I am everything I fear.
-Tears and sorrows,
+Tears and sorrows.
-black windows and muffled screams.
+Black windows and muffled screams.
 In the morning, I am all I ever want to be: rain and laughter, bare footprints and invisible seams.